alma-frankenstein/anagramsAndAntigrams/README.md

 # Anagrams and Antigrams

-#### Created by Alma Frankenstein, 2020
+#### Created by Alma Frankenstein for Epicodus, 2020

 ## Description

-Check whether two inputs are anagrams or, if not, whether they're antigrams (contain none of the same letters)
+Check whether two inputs are anagrams or, if not, whether they're antigrams (contain none of the same letters).
+It can take user imput through the command line, and ignore case differences, non-letter characters, and white space.

 ## Specs